A60AB5450353F40E/bch-bigint/readme.md

 If any of the input stack items is not a minimally-encoded script number then the operation must fail, e.g. trying to add `0100` and `01` must fail rather than return `02`.

 The operation must fail if any resulting stack item would exceed `MAX_SCRIPT_ELEMENT_SIZE`.
+Before this upgrade, the operation would fail if any resulting stack item would exceed `nMaxNumSize` which was set to 8 bytes.
+With this upgrade, that requirement has been removes and `MAX_SCRIPT_ELEMENT_SIZE` will be the new limit.

 Any result must be returned as a minimally encoded script number, e.g. number 1 is to be returned as `01` rather than `0100`, number -1 is to be returned as `81` rather than `0180`, and number 0 is to be returned as empty stack item rather than `00`.